Open Hands, Open Hearts

 Generosity was not exactly new to Andrea and James.
 However, they had always viewed giving as an obligation, a “have to.”

 “It’s the way I was raised,” explains Andrea.
 “Just like you have to pay taxes, you have to give.
 Through this experience, I had a changed heart.
 I realized we have these amazing resources that we get to give.”

-This fresh realization prompted Andrea and her husband, James, to set up a Steward’s Fund account.
+This fresh realization prompted Andrea and James to set up a Steward’s Fund account.